What Can My Labrador Retriever Eat? (Approved List)

 I know, chocolate is the unspoken hero of bad days at work and breakups.
 But for our four-legged friends, it’s villainous.
 The theobromine present in chocolate is toxic for dogs and can lead to serious health problems.
 Your Lab may make a pretty compelling argument with those puppy dog eyes, but stay strong, my friends.

-READ ALSO: Can Ferrets Eat Oranges? - Detailed Answer
+READ ALSO: Can Ferrets Eat Lettuce? - Best Detailed Exploration

 2. Onions & Garlic: